Web Services - Characteristics

 Web services have the following special behavioral characteristics −

-Web Services uses XML at data representation and data transportation layers.
+Web services use XML at data representation and data transportation layers.
 Using XML eliminates any networking, operating system, or platform binding.
-Web Services based applications are highly interoperable application at their core level.
+Web services based applications are highly interoperable at their core level.

 A consumer of a web service is not tied to that web service directly.
 The web service interface can change over time without compromising the client's ability to interact with the service.
 A tightly coupled system implies that the client and server logic are closely tied to one another, implying that if one interface changes, the other must be updated.
 Adopting a loosely coupled architecture tends to make software systems more manageable and allows simpler integration between different systems.

 Object-oriented technologies such as Java expose their services through individual methods.
 An individual method is too fine an operation to provide any useful capability at a corporate level.
 Building a Java program from scratch requires the creation of several fine-grained methods that are then composed into a coarse-grained service that is consumed by either a client or another service.

 Businesses and the interfaces that they expose should be coarse-grained.
 Web services technology provides a natural way of defining coarse-grained services that access the right amount of business logic.

 Ability to be Synchronous or Asynchronous